...

 Deposit Due at Time of Registration:

 A land full of rich culture and vast resources, Asia is a region that has a profound impact on the world’s culture, economics, and politics.
-This course covers the years 1800 to the Present, discussing European conquests and the Opium Wars to the present-day Chinese Communist Party and its effects on the broader region.
-In class, students will learn about the major events that shaped this region, Asia’s relationships with other world powers, the economics and driving forces of the region, the environment, and how events in Asia influence us today.
-This course surveys the history of major Asian countries such as China, Indian, Japan, and Vietnam and touches on the culture, music, literature, and art of the people who live there.
-This course also discusses the major religions of these people groups and how Christians can think about these religions and minister to these people groups.
+This independent study course allows students to take a deep dive into Asian history from 1800 to the present.
+Topics may anything from European conquests and the Opium Wars to the present-day Chinese Communist Party and its effects on the broader region.
+This course hopes to help learn about the major events that shaped this region, Asia’s relationships with other world powers, the economics and driving forces of the region, the environment, and how events in Asia influence us today.
+Other topics for study include culture, music, literature, art, and religion.
+Discussions can also include how Christians can think about these religions and minister to these people groups.

 Please view prerequisites and required supplies below.